jason-ash/jtash/src/posts/20190301-riddler-card-collecting.md

 # 3995.78149
 ```

 Good news!
 Our simulated result is very close to our analytical result above, at roughly $3996.
 The simulation also gives us information about the full distribution of results as well.
-For example, while it is theortically possible to collect 144 unique cards by drawing 144 unique cards in a row, the odds are extremely slim.
+For example, while it is theoretically possible to collect 144 unique cards by drawing 144 unique cards in a row, the odds are extremely slim.
 What was the lowest cost from our simulation?
 What was the highest?
 This can all be seen by analyzing the results directly, or visualized as a density plot, which shows how likely it is that we would pay a certain amount to collect the full set of cards.

 ```python
 >>> results.min()